Services Provided by ASP

 Selected ASP students enroll in a three credit First-year Experience course taught by faculty from the School of Academic Programs and Services.
 This course counts toward students' grade point average, financial aid progress, and credit count.
 It provides a structured introduction to higher education and Shippensburg University, applied learning strategies, and career and major exploration.
 The curriculum exposes students to proven strategies that will result in greater, academic, professional, and personal success.

 ASP faculty and staff are available to discuss any concerns the student might be having adjusting to college, professors, roommates, homesickness, etc. Problems beyond the scope of the ASP faculty and staff will be referred to the Counseling Center.
-The University Counseling Center (UCC) provides individual, couples, and group counseling, crisis intervention, and psychiatric services for undergraduate and graduate students.The UCC is located on the first floor of Wright Hall.
+The University Counseling Center (UCC) provides individual, couples, and group counseling, crisis intervention, and psychiatric services for undergraduate and graduate students.The UCC is located in the Wellness Center on the ground floor of Naugle Hall.

 Peer Leader Program